2022 Recipients of the Woman of Impact Award Announced

-ANN ARBOR, MI, February 17, 2020 – The Joyce Ivy Foundation today announced the 2020 recipients of the Women of Impact award.
+Ann Arbor, MI, April 6, 2022 – The Joyce Ivy Foundation today announced the 2022 recipients of the Women of Impact award.
 This award recognizes the achievements of rising female leaders who have demonstrated professional talent and a commitment to improving their communities.

-The 2020 Women of Impact recipients will be honored at the 15th annual Summer Scholars Gala on May 16th at the Westin Book Cadillac in Detroit, Michigan.
-The Gala also honors the Joyce Ivy Foundation Leader of the Year, Bridget McCormack, Chief Justice of the Michigan Supreme Court, who will address the 2020 Summer Scholars and Gala guests, and Lifetime Achievement Award Recipient, Shirley Lightsey.
+The 2022 Women of Impact recipients will be honored at the 17th annual Summer Scholars Gala, which will be held in person in Detroit, Michigan on May 14, 2022 at 6 pm.
+The Gala also honors the Joyce Ivy Foundation Leader of the Year Lisa Corless, President and CEO of AF Group, who will address the 2022 Summer Scholars and Gala guests.

 Past Women of Impact award recipients include:

 2020: Denise Fair, Chief Public Health Officer, City of Detroit – Detroit Health Department and Amy Peterson, Co-Founder and CEO, Rebel Nell.